Projects and Items

 AISTSimulator

-Simluation engine developed by AIST The simulation result is calculated using the dynamics calculation routine associated with this Item.
+Simulation engine developed by AIST.
+Simulation results are calculated by the dynamics computation routine associated with this item.

-The type of an Item is called “Item Class” or “Type” of Item.
-The items that constitute a project normally consist of multiple Item Classes.
+The types of items are called “item types”.
+The items that constitute a project generally consist of multiple item types.

-Item Class supports C++ class in Choreonoid and all Items are implemented inheriting the “Item” type as base.
-For example, the Item Classes included in SR1Walk project have the following inheritance relationship.
+Item types correspond to classes defined in Choreonoid’s C++ implementation, and all items are classes that inherit from the base “Item” class.
+For example, the item types included in the SR1Walk project have the following inheritance relationships.

 ../_images/item-inheritance.png